 raw moss fresh from the ocean What is sea moss?
 Sea moss (chondrus crispus) is…

-One of the biggest drink trends that started picking up momentum in the late 2010s…
+Non-alcoholic beverages are one of the biggest drink trends that started picking up momentum in…

 Kristina Reynolds is the Founder & CEO of Glutto and an alumna of the University of California, San Diego.
 She writes articles & posts for Glutto Digest with insights from fellow industry experts.
 Furthermore, she is the author of The Fittest Food Lovers: How EVERY BODY Can be Incredibly Fit and Still Enjoy Food, a collaborative philanthropic book with proceeds going to charities that fight world hunger.